WeirdConstructor/WLambda/doc/wlambda_reference.md

 std:assert_eq (slot.recv_timeout :ms => 100) $o(4);
 ```

+This method might return an error if there was an issue with locking
+the internal mutex or the mutex was poisoned.

 ##### <a name="10256-atomslotcheckempty"></a>10.2.5.6 - atom\_slot.check\_empty

 Returns `$true` if the slot is empty.

+This method might return an error if there was an issue with locking
+the internal mutex or the mutex was poisoned.

 ##### <a name="10257-atomslotwaitempty"></a>10.2.5.7 - atom\_slot.wait\_empty

 Waits until the slot is empty and then returns `$true`.

+This method might return an error if there was an issue with locking
+the internal mutex or the mutex was poisoned.

 ##### <a name="10258-atomslotwaitemptytimeout-duration"></a>10.2.5.8 - atom\_slot.wait\_empty\_timeout _duration_